ribtoks/intmaker/content/page/internship.md

 hidden: true
 ---

-I'm is looking for an intern to help with [Xpiks](https://xpiksapp.com) project.
+I'm looking for an intern to help with [Xpiks](https://xpiksapp.com) project.
 Xpiks is a swiss-army knife for people who prepare photos, vectors and videos for sales on microstock agencies.
 It is a great opportunity if you want to work with a C++/Qt project, get experience with cross-platform development, first-class development practices and be mentored by an ex-Microsoft/ex-Starship veteran.

 ## Qualifications